yangjiao2/AskWalle-chatGPT/README.md

 If so set your archflags during pip install. eg: _ARCHFLAGS="-arch x86_64" pip3 install -r requirements.txt_

 # Disclaimer
-This is a test project to validate the feasibility of a fully private solution for querying Walmart Documentation and question answering using LLMs and Vector embeddings.
+This is a test project to validate the feasibility of a fully private solution for querying Confluence Documentation and question answering using LLMs and Vector embeddings.
 It is not production ready, and it is not meant to be used in production.

 # Potential directions for further development
 The concepts explored in this project can be applied toward the following possibilities: